samNangare28/SimonSaysGame/README.md

 #USE of JS
-This is my First JS Small Project of Simon Syas Game.
+This is my First JS mini Project of Simon Syas Game.
 It helps You to Bulit Your Concentration,with Fun :).